api-platform/docs/client-generator/vuetify.md

 export default new Vuetify(opts);
 ```

-The generator comes with a i18n feature to allow quick translations of some labels in the generated code, to make it
+The generator comes with an i18n feature to allow quick translations of some labels in the generated code, to make it
 work, you need to create this file:

 ```javascript